 The Centre for Criminology was established in 2001 and comprises a team of active researchers and research students with specialisms in homicide and violence, policing, youth justice and youth policy, probation and prisons, the rehabilitation and resettlement of offenders, prisoners' children and families, substance misuse, green, global and transnational criminology, crime prevention, animal abuse, informal justice and alternatives to prosecution and imprisonment.
-The Criminal Investigation Research Network, established by Professor Fiona Brookman, is also based here.
-We work closely with colleagues in the Centre for Social Policy and the International Centre for Policing & Security.
+Members also collaborate with colleagues in the Centre for Social Policy and the International Centre for Policing & Security.

 In the last Research Excellence Framework (REF2014) almost two thirds of our Criminology research was recognised as either world-leading or internationally excellent and 80 percent of our research was recognised as world-leading in terms of its impact.
 It placed University of South Wales eighth in the UK for world leading research in social policy and criminology – and top in Wales.